 other officers holding positions characterized by active, continuing involvement in formulating, interpreting, and implementing institutional policy and exercising substantial independence of administrative authority and discretion in areas such as program planning and design and allocation or resources.

-Click the hyperlink to view the current list of Tier I and Tier II SAAO positions.
+The current list of Tier I and Tier II SAAO positions is available from the EPA Non-Faculty Administration Office.

 II.
 Subject Matter of the Policies